osrf-migration/vrx-wiki/tutorials/Visualizing with RVIZ.md

 ## Troubleshooting

 ### Change Fixed Frame
 The example RVIZ config starts with "odom" set as the frame everything is displayed in.
-If you are using the example URDF with a GPS and IMU and running the localization_example.launch, this frame should exsist.
+If you are using the example URDF with a GPS and IMU and running the localization_example.launch, this frame should exist.
 However, if you are using a custom URDF/localization which does not publish an odom frame, you can always switch the frame to base_link to display messages relative to the WAM-V:

 ![rvizswitchframe.png](https://bitbucket.org/repo/BgXLzgM/images/636844775-rvizswitchframe.png)